axelvaldez/radical-companies/_posts/9-disentangling/2022-09-13-disentangling-management.markdown

   <p>The Lesser Bosses are often called to play referee.
 If there&rsquo;s a conflict between people, he gets in the middle of it and does his best to arrive at a clean break.
 This general does not resolve the issue, not really, but everybody can go to their own corners to work.</p>
   <p>In a co-managed company, either people resolve the issue themselves by bringing it up and talking through it, or they involve a third person (<em>i.e.</em>, a tried) and the three of them resolve it.
 Additionally, they all learn new skills for how to resolve this type of issue and, more importantly, new language to keep it from becoming a problem.</p>
  <h2>Defending You from Other Bosses</h2>
   <p>Each department in a business is like a feudal dominion, with a castle in the middle surrounded by fields under its protection.
 It has a moat around it and you work the fields in exchange for protection (plus a paycheck in modern times).
 The would-be attackers are the other bosses, and sometimes the people, in the other castles&hellip; er&hellip; departments.
 The knight in white armor &ldquo;defending&rdquo; you is your boss.
-As you can imagine, this becomes an obstacle to collaboration and it has major, negative impact on the business.</p>
+As you can imagine, this becomes an obstacle to collaboration and it has a major, negative impact on the business.</p>
  <h2>Implementing Tactics</h2>
   <p>Technically, the Lesser Bosses set the tactics to implement the Big Boss strategy.</p>
   <p>In reality, the thing that counts the most is the financial goals.
 The grander strategy may or may not align with the profit-making goals, but when in doubt, make sure to meet the profit goals.</p>